Empoleon Best Moveset

 Can't catch Empoleon directly.
 Start with Piplup in the wild from the locations below, then evolve at level 36.
 The 3-stage chain from Piplup to Empoleon is where the leveling time goes.

 Empoleon works as an attacker with 530 BST behind it.
-B-Tier on our list: a solid choice for the right team.
+C-Tier on our list: a situational pick that fills a niche.
 That 111 base Sp.
 Atk does the heavy lifting.

 Torrent strengthens water moves to inflict 1.5× damage at 1/3 max HP or less.
 That's the one you want on Empoleon.
 Competitive is the hidden ability.
 Niche, but it has its uses.

-Empoleon is leaning toward the special side (base 111 Sp.
-Atk).
+Empoleon is a special attacker with base 111 Sp.
+Atk.
 Enough bulk to take a hit or two, too.
 Speed tells the real story.
 At base 60 Speed, it won't be moving first often.
 Fits the attacker role.

 Debuting in Diamond & Pearl, Empoleon appears in 12 games across 7 generations.
 A reliable presence in a solid number of games, typically found through wild encounters.